UKAN grant helps Upper Kanawha Valley business owner expand shop

 “42 years,” explained Nutter.
 “My parents opened it, then gave it to me.
 There is nothing I love more.”

-Her parents started the business as a Christian book store.
-But since the decline of coal and the loss of nearby West Virginia Tech, the business has taken a hit.

 “Book stores are like dinosaurs.
-And once we lost West Virginia tech, it was like turning off a faucet and immediately loosing majority of your customers just like that,” explained Nutter as she quickly snapped her fingers.
+And once we lost West Virginia tech, it was like turning off a faucet and immediately losing the majority of your customers just like that,” explained Nutter as she quickly snapped her fingers.

 Nutter knew she had to expand the business.
 So she has partnered with the post office, she also formed a partnership with AT&T and Direct-TV.
 Now in addition to Bibles and books, the store sells electronics, women’s clothing, and small gift items.